Why Are Men Not Marrying These Days?

 As the marriage rates decline, cohabitation rates are going up.
 Cohabitation, of course, is defined as living with a partner without being married.

-Cohabitation may give people the chance to try out living together to see if it works before they commit to marriage, or perhaps people live together and decide that is enough and they don’t want to go the marriage route at all.
+Cohabitation may give people the chance to try out living together to see if it works before they commit to marriage, or perhaps people live together and decide that is enough and they don’t want to go the marriage or divorce route at all.

 Tips for finding a potential life partner